 readfile.txt a read-only file, we will proceed to changing the write permission mode and assign the read-only permission using the command:

 chmod 444 readfile.txt.
 If we use the

-ls -l command to view the file permission, we will see that the owner can read-only, the group can read-only and others can read-only
+ls -l command to view the file permission for read-only files in VIM, we will see that the owner can read-only, the group can read-only and others can read-only